 Applications are invited for the post of Research Assistant/Associate in the Department of Aeronautics.
-The successful candidate will have the exciting opportunity to work on a cutting-edge project to develop the tools for designing the next generation of more efficient offshore wind farms, funded by EPSRC.
-This will involve performing novel experiments for wind-turbine wakes using the state-of-the-art equipment and facilities within the...
+You will have the exciting opportunity to work on a cutting-edge project to develop the tools for designing the next generation of more efficient offshore wind farms, funded by EPSRC.
+This will involve performing novel experiments for wind-turbine wakes using the state-of-the-art equipment and facilities within the Department of Aeronautics....

 Job listing information

 Applications are invited for the post of Research Assistant/Associate in the Department of Aeronautics.
-The successful candidate will have the exciting opportunity to work on a cutting-edge project to develop the tools for designing the next generation of more efficient offshore wind farms, funded by EPSRC.
+You will have the exciting opportunity to work on a cutting-edge project to develop the tools for designing the next generation of more efficient offshore wind farms, funded by EPSRC.
 This will involve performing novel experiments for wind-turbine wakes using the state-of-the-art equipment and facilities within the Department of Aeronautics.
-This post is part of a five-year fellowship that will ultimately see a research team of five people being assembled.
-This will be the first hire of the project and so offers a rare chance to shape the direction of a large research project involving industrial collaboration with both Vestas and Frazer-Nash Consultancy in the UK and academic collaboration with the University of Oldenburg in Germany.
+This post is part of a five-year fellowship that will see a research team of five people being assembled at the time of appointment.
+This project involves collaboration with both Vestas and Frazer-Nash Consultancy in the UK and academic collaboration with the University of Oldenburg in Germany.

-Applicants’ track records should demonstrate excellence in acquiring experimental data and applying fundamental turbulence theory and analysis tools.
-Applicants are expected to have a strong publication record, commensurate with their experience.
-Applicants will also be expected to work collaboratively with other members of the research team towards the common goal of developing tools to optimise future wind farms.
+Your track record should demonstrate excellence in acquiring experimental data and applying fundamental turbulence theory and analysis tools to produce high-quality scientific output.
+You are expected to have a strong publication record, commensurate with their experience.
+You will also be expected to work collaboratively with other members of the research team towards the common goal of developing tools to optimise future wind farms.

 Duties and responsibilities